opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md

 ## Implementation

-OTP find the best transfers in 2 steps:
+OTP finds the best transfers in 2 steps:

  1. As part of the routing.
 The routing engine (Raptor) applies generalized-cost and number-of-transfers as criteria during the routing.
 In addition, Raptor supports overriding